 Berkeley Lab and ALS Status

-Because of the evolving COVID-19 situation and a shelter-in-place order for the Bay Area, the ALS is closed to most users until further notice.
+Because of the evolving COVID-19 situation, the ALS is closed to most onsite users until further notice.
 We are preparing for a mixture of remote/mail-in and very limited on-site access during the 2021-1 Spring cycle, and experiments will be exclusively conducted by staff and affiliates who are approved to come on site.
-Please do not register to arrive for the 2020-2 cycle unless we ask you to.
+Please do not register to arrive on site for the 2021-1 cycle unless we ask you to.